 Once you have clicked "create a new virtual machine" you’ll then find that you have wizard in front of you that will run you through the process.
 When it asks you to select the Guest OS go ahead and select macOS and then click ‘Next’.

 After clicking next you’ll then be asked to name your virtual machine and where you’re wanting it to be stored.
 Select the “VMX folder” and then click next.
-For the storage space remain with the default as 40 GB and also select store virtual disk as a single fine.
+For the storage space remain with 100 GB and also select store virtual disk as a single fine.
 After that click confirm and finish and you have set up your virtual machine.

-To select an existing disk, we’re going to use browse through file explorer to the location where you stored the macOS 10.15.vmdk file before and select that and click finish.
+On the CD/DVD tab.
+Go ahead and click “Browse” button.
+We’re going to use browse through file explorer to the location where you stored the "Catalina.iso" file before and select that and click finish.

 Open your “VMX Folder” in step 4.
 We referred to this before and that is the VMX File (VMware virtual machine configuration).
 This is configuration file essentially for the whole of your virtual machine.
 Right Click on VMX file, selecting "Open with" and then choose more apps, and from the list of choices select ‘Notepad’.